Survey definition: Meaning, types & research methods

 Survey sample definition and techniques

 A survey sample is the subset of a population selected to participate in a study.
+The survey sample definition refers to both the group of respondents and the method used to select them from the larger population.
 Proper sampling determines who answers your questions and directly affects the validity of your conclusions.
-Probability sampling methods—random, stratified, cluster—ensure every member of the population has a known chance of selection, enabling generalization.

-Non-probability methods like convenience or snowball sampling are faster and cheaper but risk bias.
 Sample size matters: too small, and results lack precision; too large, and costs balloon.
 A well-designed sample survey can represent millions using just hundreds of respondents, provided the sample mirrors key population characteristics.

 Pro Tip: Test your survey with a pilot group of 10-20 participants before full launch.
 Pilot testing reveals confusing questions, technical glitches, and estimated completion times, helping you refine the instrument and improve response rates.